BorislavStefanov31/LabFortyAI/README.md

 Click "Deploy" and wait for your frontend to deploy.

-Once deployed, you should be able to use your hosted instance of Chatbot UI via the URL Vercel gives you.
+Once deployed, you should be able to use your hosted instance of via the URL Vercel gives you.